 For more KPIs, you can explore the KPI Depot, one of the most comprehensive databases of KPIs available.
 Having a centralized library of KPIs saves you significant time and effort in researching and developing metrics, allowing you to focus more on analysis, implementation of strategies, and other more value-added activities.

-To improve the effectiveness of implementation, we can leverage best practice documents in Business Capability Model.
-These resources below were developed by management consulting firms and Business Capability Model subject matter experts.
+To improve the effectiveness of implementation, we can leverage the Business Capability Model templates below that were developed by management consulting firms and Business Capability Model subject matter experts.

 For Telecom Operators, the alignment of business capabilities with rapidly changing technology and customer expectations is not just a strategic advantage but a necessity.
 According to Gartner, firms that actively realign their capabilities in response to digitalization are 2.5 times more likely to achieve industry-leading profitability.